The offers for the cards listed below aren't available at this time. The following information is for reference purposes

 - NO ability to earn a $100 annual flight discount

 - Credit Card Rewards: 1 mile per dollar, not double miles on AA purchases.

 - 25 percent discount on in-flight purchases.

 - MileSAAver Discount: The "Reduced Mileage Awards" will cost you 2,500 miles more than what you get with the Platinum.
 In other words, you're eligible for a 5,000-mile discount, rather than a 7,500-mile discount.

 - Annual Fee: $50 (waived the first 12 months)

 The Gold American Airlines card is fairly unremarkable.
-It's no longer a good deal now that Citi has aggressively expanded the benefits on Platinum, while scaling them back on this one.
-When you consider that the Platinum only costs $45 more and it offers you first checked bags for free, that in and of itself justifies the higher cost, even if you only use that perk once per year (because one checked bag normally costs $50 per round trip).
+It's no longer a good deal now that Citi has aggressively expanded the benefits on Platinum Select.
+When you consider that the Platinum costs only $45 more and it offers you first checked bags for free, that may justify the higher cost – even if you only use that perk once per year (because one checked bag normally costs $50 per round trip).